 - Because full attention is needed throughout the program, and because of liability issues, chaperones may not bring younger or older siblings on the field trips.
 Thanks for your understanding.

 Students will engage in discovery while experiencing an up-close and personal encounter with one of our live resident animals, touring our interactive museum and joining a naturalist to explore the Nature Preserve.
 Children encounter natural phenomena and learn science through the lens of patterns, structure and function, cause and effect and more.

 This in-depth and interactive outdoor program is perfect for classes that are ready to leap from their science textbooks into nature.
 With an extended hike, nature journaling, and personal encounters with our resident animals, students benefit from increased nature connection and deep discussions.
 Second and third grade station activities examine structure and function and adaptations of both plants and animals.
-Fourth and fifth grade station activities explore food webs and examine decomposition.
+Fourth and fifth grade station activities explore food webs and consider human impact on watersheds.

 Note: It is helpful to arrive 15 minutes prior to the start of your program to allow restroom breaks for your group and a prompt start time for your tour.

 To request a program, please use the Request Program link.
 If you have any issues with requesting your program, please contact us at firstname.lastname@example.org.